remap prefix from 'Ctrl-b' to 'Ctrl-a'

 It is useful for dealing with multiple command line tools and applications and for separating programs from the Unix shell’s sessions that started them, that’s particularly important when we want a remote process or program to continue running even when the connection is closed or down.

 Let’s say you have to administer a remote server via ssh but the connection is poor and unreliable.
-That means you have to reconnect often and you don’t want to lose all your job, and restart it all over again.
+That is highly annoying because you have to reconnect often and obviously, you don’t want to lose all your job and restart your tasks and processes all over again.
 Terminal multiplexers offer the possibility of saving your sessions and then disconnect.
-Once you log on again, you can reattach to your last session and continue just where you left.
+Once you log on again, you can reattach to your last session and continue just where you have left it.

 # remap prefix from 'Ctrl-b' to 'Ctrl-a'